 HOT PRESS PRINTING Process.
 Decorating.
 A method of decoration on both 'under the glaze' and 'on top of the glaze' on the pottery piece. (also see transfer printing here>)

 HOTELWARE Tableware of extra strength (usually achieved by extra thickness) for use in hotels and restaurants; for specification see British Standard B.S.4034, which demands no crazing after 16 hours in an autoclave.
-Dudson and Steelite are renowned Stoke-on-Trent manufacturers hotelware.
+Dudson and Steelite (American owned) are renowned Stoke-on-Trent manufacturers of hotelware.

 Dudson Hotelware - discover what makes the Dudson brand unique